AxelNathanson/pytorch-Variational-Autoencoder/README.md

 # Beta-VAE implemented in Pytorch

 In this repo, I have implemented two VAE:s inspired by the Beta-VAE [[1]](#1).
 One has a Fully Connected Encoder/decoder architecture and the other CNN.
 The networks have been trained on the [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.
+I have chosen the Fashion-MNIST because it's a relativly simple dataset that I should be able to recreate with a CNN on my won laptop (no GPU) as an exercise.

+The CNN-model can recreate more details than the fully connected one, even though it only uses 0.05 as many parameters, clearly illustrating the advantage of using CNN:s when working with images.

 The Beta-parameter in the title is an added weight to the Kullback Leibler divergence term of the loss-function.
 The KL-term of the loss increases the more our latent space representation of the data diverges from a Standard multivariate normal distribution.
 In this project, and for this dataset, I have observed that a lower Beta-term has added more flexibility, leading to more separation in the dataset and a better recreation of the images.
 However, it is worth noting that I am also using a KL-penalty term, based on the size of the dataset to increase stability during training, so the KL-term is being scaled down always during training.